Language selection

 A view of the interior of the Orion spacecraft medium-fidelity mockup used for astronaut training and systems familiarization at NASA's Johnson Space Center in Houston.
 (Credit: NASA)

-Artemis II is a test flight to help prepare for future lunar missions.
-The crew will test the systems and procedures, but also refine techniques for everything that pertains to life in space: eating, sleeping, staying clean, exercising, and communicating with the ground while they are on Orion.
+Artemis II was a test flight to help prepare for future lunar missions.
+The crew tested the systems and procedures, but also refined techniques for everything that pertains to life in space: eating, sleeping, staying clean, exercising, and communicating with the ground while they were on Orion.

-Text version - To the Moon! – Infographic
+Text version - Life aboard Orion – infographic

 Eating in a capsule

-Before the Artemis II astronauts go to space, NASA and CSA experts work with them to create a balanced menu for the mission.
+Before the Artemis II astronauts went to space, NASA and CSA experts worked with them to create a balanced menu for the mission.
 They choose meals based on nutritional value to meet basic needs, but also based on astronauts' personal tastes.

-The menu items are chosen from the International Space Station (ISS) permanent menu.
-Given the limited space available on Orion though, there will be a number of limitations when it comes to food and beverages.
-For example, while there is a food warmer aboard, it has limited capacity - so the crew expects to eat most of its food… at room temperature!
-Some food allowed on the ISS will also not be available on Orion, like canned food because they are too heavy and bulky.
+Given the limited space available on Orion though, there were a number of limitations when it came to food and beverages.
+For example, while there was a food warmer aboard, it had limited capacity - so the crew ate most of its food… at room temperature!
+Some food allowed on the ISS was not available on Orion, like canned food because it is too heavy and bulky.

 Four people taste food while another person in a lab coat reads a printed document